What is Emergency Medical Services (EMS)?

 What is the Emergency Medical Technician (EMT) Training Program?

 The training program for Emergency Medical Technicians (EMT's) has an overall objective to improve the quality of pre-hospital emergency care rendered to victims of accidents and sudden illness.
-As such, the course develops skills in symptom recognition and in all emergency care procedures and techniques currently considered to be within the responsibilities of an EMT providing emergency medical care with an ambulance service.
+As such, the course develops skills in symptom recognition and in all emergent and non-emergent care procedures and techniques currently considered to be within the responsibilities of an EMT providing emergency medical care and transport with an ambulance service.

 What sets us apart from the rest?

-The course consists of 35 lessons involving 160 hours of classroom, lecture, hands-on practical scenarios, 24 hours of online and supplemental certification courses, and 16 hours of field observation and training for a total program of 200 hours.
-The curriculum meets and/or exceeds the National EMS Education Standards and is taught by a state approved EMT Instructor/Coordinator.
+Our course consists of 35 lessons involving 160 hours of classroom, lecture, hands-on practical scenarios, 24 hours of online and supplemental certification courses, and 16 hours of field observation and training for a total program of 200 hours.
+The curriculum meets and/or exceeds the National EMS Education Standards and Mass OEMS AR 2-200 and is taught by a state approved EMT Instructor/Coordinator.

-This course has been developed for all individuals desiring to perform emergency medical care with an ambulance service.
+This course has been developed for all individuals desiring to perform emergency medical care with an ambulance service or requirement for a clinical setting.
 No prior experience or training is required of the course applicant.
 In order to be eligible for National and State EMT certification examination, applicants must:

 be able to read, understand, and communicate in English;